Book Web Page for

 - Provide a solution to the readers/writers problem which gives

 priority to waiting readers.
-Use a single class solution (i.e. do not
+Use a single class solution (i.e.

 use condition variables).